The Art of Sake Discovery Box is a fun way to uncover unique and quality sake bottles exclusively imported from Japan right to your doorstep!

-3) The cut off date for that month's sake is before one day before we deliver.
+3) The cut-off date for that month’s sake is on the 10th.

 4) Any orders after the cut off date will start next month.

-6a) Billing Scenario A: Subscribes on the 27th August = Receives September, October & November Box.
+6a) Billing Scenario A: Subscribe on the 27th August = Receive September, October & November Box.
 Next billing is 1st December= Receive December, November & January Box.

-6b) Billing Scenario B: Subscribes on 2nd September before cut-off = Receive September, October & November Box.
-Next billing is 1st December= Receives December, January & February Box.
+6b) Billing Scenario B: Subscribe on 5th September (before cut-off) = Receive September, October & November Box.
+Next billing is 1st December= Receive December, January & February Box.

 7) If there is cancellation within the 3 months, no refund will be given.
 We will still send the remaining boxes until your subscription ends.

 -> E.g. Ordered on 27th August = Receives September Box.
-Cancels in October = We will still send for October & November.
+Cancel in October = We will still send for October & November.